romaxrajeev/dc-experiments/README.md

-# DC Experiments for Semester 8
+# Distributed Computing Experiments for Semester 8

 This repository contains programs for Distributed Computing Subject of MU.
 1. RMI Implementation using Java.